 Visiting Hours (excludes services)

 As an active working church in the community, at times the Abbey is open for services and special events and therefore closed for visiting.
-Please see the variations to visiting times below:
+Please check back regularly before your visit to see the latest changes:

 The Footprint Project & Discovery Centre